mhaskar/Octopus/README.md

 * Ubuntu (18.04)
 * Ubuntu (16.04)
-* Kali Linux (2019.2) (No need to install requirements.txt)
+* Kali Linux (2019.2)

-Also you need to install mono to make sure that you can compile the C# source without problem.
+You will also need to install mono to make sure that you can compile the C# source without issues.

 Octopus depends on mono-csc binary to compile the C# source and you can install it by the following command `apt install mono-devel` which has been tested on kali and ubuntu 16.04.

-> if you want to use Octopus without installing mono of course you can do that but you will not be able to use `generate_exe` command.
+> you can use Octopus without installing mono but you will not be able to use `generate_exe` command.

-Also please not that C# compling process depends on `System.Management.Automation.dll` Assembly with SHA1 hash a43ed886b68c6ee913da85df9ad2064f1d81c470
+Also please note that compling C# depends on the `System.Management.Automation.dll` assembly with SHA1 hash a43ed886b68c6ee913da85df9ad2064f1d81c470.

-If you have any troubles using Octopus, feel free to open an [issue](https://github.com/mhaskar/Octopus/issues) !
+If you encounter any issues using Octopus, feel free to file a [bug report](https://github.com/mhaskar/Octopus/issues)!

 # Installation
 First of all make sure to download the latest version of Octopus using the following command :